llpeterson/internetworking/switching.md

 There is another good argument in favor of small ATM cells, having to do with end-to-end latency.
-ATM was designed to carry both voice phone calls (the dominate use case at the time) and data.
+ATM was designed to carry both voice phone calls (the dominant use case at the time) and data.
 Because voice is low-bandwidth but has strict delay requirements, the last thing you want is for a small voice packet queued behind a large data packet at a switch.
 If you force all packets to be small (i.e.,